baumanj/python-learning/thursday.md

 There's nothing magic about reading Python; you read it like any other programming language.
 The trickiest part is knowing where to start.
 For Python, once you've chosen a file to read, it's a question of finding your entry point.
 If it's a script that's run directly (rather than imported), look for the `if __name__ == '__main__'` bit and follow that.
 If it's a unit test suite (as we'll look at later today), first look at the classes that derive from `unittest.TestCase`, as that will be the broad organization of the test and then look at the methods whose names start with `test` for one to dig in to.
 Try to mentally read through the flow of the code and get a general sense for it.
 After you've done that, it's often a good idea to run the code in a debugger.

-There are lots of options for python debuggers and a [good summary here](http://blog.ionelmc.ro/2013/06/05/python-debugging-tools/) of various tools, but I usually just end up using pdb.
+There are lots of options for Python debuggers and a [good summary here](http://blog.ionelmc.ro/2013/06/05/python-debugging-tools/) of various tools, but I usually just end up using pdb.
 It's part of the standard library, so it's always available and it's the first hit when you google "python debugging", so it's easy to remember.
 There are two ways to get into pdb.
 If the place you want to stop and check out is deep in the guts of the program and you can edit the code, it's very simple to add the line:

     import pdb; pdb.set_trace()

 right where you want it to stop.
-Otherwise, if you want to see the flow from the beginning, or you can't edit the code easily, you can just execute your script and add a `-m pdb` argument to the python interpreter like so:
+Otherwise, if you want to see the flow from the beginning, or you can't edit the code easily, you can just execute your script and add a `-m pdb` argument to the Python interpreter like so:

     python -m pdb myscript.py